Use cases

 Where it gets stuck

 The request arrives by email and stays there.
-Nobody knows nothing has happened for three days.
+Nobody sees that three days have passed without action.

 What the layer shows